Miley Cyrus Seemingly Confirms She Is Headed To Netflix For

 Advertisement

-Black Mirror is a popular dystopian anthology series.
-Because each episode is a new story, the show has filmed at locations all over the world.
-The most recent season featured episodes in Nevada, Iceland, and the UK.
+Because each episode of Black Mirror is a new story, the show has filmed at locations all over the world.
+The most recent season featured episodes in Nevada and Iceland.
 According to IMDb, Season 5 is being filmed in four different locations; Los Angeles, London, Toronto, and Cape Town.

 This wouldn’t be the first time the singer has worked with Netflix recently; she will appeared as a guest on their holiday special A Very Murray Christmas.
 If Cyrus joins Black Mirror, she will be part of an impressive guest star lineup including Jon Hamm, Jimmi Simpson, and Bryce Dallas Howard.